ZM-0/To-Do-List/README.md

 2. Create a database called *tododata* using the `createdb` command
 3. Open a Postgres client such as pgAdmin 4
 4. Open the SQL query tool for the *tododata* database
-5. Run the contents of the *db-setup.sql* file
+5. Run the contents of the *source/db-setup.sql* file